- Home

 When is the best time of day to bath your baby?

 There’s no hard and fast rule about when is the best time of day to bath your baby – it really depends on what suits you all.
 Many people like to make bathtime the start of a bedtime routine, but routines and newborns aren’t always very well acquainted!
-And while some babies find bathtime a relaxing way to wind down, that’s not always the case.
-If bathtime is a time of hilarity or hysteria, it might be better to move it to a different part of the day not associated with sleep.
-And if your baby does love bathtime, it can be a useful tool on grizzly days to cheer you all up.
-Basically, it’s a case of your house, your rules.
+While some babies find bathtime a soothing way to unwind, that’s not always the case.
+If your little one gets overexcited or upset, it might be best to shift bathtime to a different part of the day that isn’t linked to winding down for sleep.
+On the other hand, if your baby enjoys it, bathtime can be a great way to lift everyone’s spirits on a grizzly day.
+Ultimately, it’s about what works best for you and your family.

 How often should you bath your baby?